 It makes sense that this year’s hot vacation trend is camping.
-It is easy to see the attraction of remote spaces, the fresh air of the wilderness, the option for a road trip, and in many cases, low-cost or free campsites.
+It is easy to see the attraction of the great outdoors, remote spaces, the fresh air of the wilderness, the option for a road trip, and in many cases, low-cost or free campsites.

-As a novice, however, thinking about what to pack can be daunting.
+As a novice, however, thinking about camping gear and what to pack can be daunting.
 Beyond the tent, camper, RV or sleeping bag under the stars, our outdoor experts put together a basic camping checklist, plus optional extras for those who want to take the experience to the next level.

 12 Must-Have Camping Supplies:

 Not just any ol’ backpack will do for a camping trip.
 We recommend a bag that is lightweight, durable, comfortable and weatherproof.
 The final destination should help guide the style.
 A larger hiking pack is great for those who need to carry most gear on their backs, whereas a smaller waterproof dry backpack should work for shorter treks and fishing trips.
 Either way, bring extra dry bags inside the backpack to house important items like phones, lighters and clothes.